How persecuted Christians in North Korea survive

 Children are required to report any kind of faith in their homes to their teachers.
 As a result, parents hide their faith from the rest of the family.
 There are even reports of a husband or wife not realizing the other is a Christian for many years.
 To share such precious truth with a child is to be vulnerable to the child making a slip in front of friends or teachers.
 The consequences are disastrous.

 At this time, the US State Department estimates that approximately 70,000 persecuted Christians in North Korea are imprisoned for their faith.
+North Korean Christians exist, but in secret and under threat of elimination.
 It is certainly one of the most difficult nations on earth in which to be a believer.

 Is there any hope?